AtreyaSh/moodleSTACKQns/README.md

    Note: This can be a long and complicated process

-2. Install `maxima` on your system, since the STACK plug-in requires `maxima` as the Computation Algebra System (CAS).
+2. Install `maxima` on your system, since the STACK plug-in requires `maxima` as the Computater Algebra System (CAS).

    `$ sudo apt-get install maxima`